Horizon Platforms Blog

 The Key Essentials for Keeping People Safe When Working at Height

 Health and safety are important in any workplace, and working at height is far from an exception.
-Defined as working in any place where, without precautions, a person might fall a distance liable to cause personal injury, work at height is undeniably risky.
+The HSE defines working at height as ‘work in any place where, without precautions, a person might fall a distance liable to cause personal injury’.
+Therefore, work at height is undeniably risky.
 However, with our essential steps, you can ensure your work at height task is as safe and compliant as possible.

 In this guide, we’ll cover what the health and safety requirements for work at height are, how to follow these regulations to a tee to keep your workers as safe as possible, as well as how access platform hire can make health and safety compliance easier to achieve.